+Exceptional Promise

-Exceptional Talent Exceptional Promise 1) Two or more examples of recent (in 1) Two or more examples of recent (in the last five years) evidence of the last five years) evidence of UK or significant international media international media recognition , online or in print, such as recognition, online or in print such as features, articles and/or reviews from features, articles and/or reviews from national publications or broadcasting national publications or broadcasting companies, in at least one country companies, or on social media of your other than your country of residence. collections in one or more countries Event listings or advertisements are not (which can include your country of acceptable. residence).
-These must be from independent sources, and social media 2) Proof of having, within the last five articles must be from prominent years from the year of application: bloggers or key opinion leaders.
-Event won, received a nomination or been nominated for, or made a significant and listings or advertisements are not acceptable.
+1) Two or more examples of recent (in the last five years) evidence of UK or international media recognition, online or in print such as features, articles and/or reviews from national publications or broadcasting companies, or on social media of your collections in one or more countries (which can include your country of residence).
+These must be from independent sources, and social media articles must be from prominent bloggers or key opinion leaders.
+Event listings or advertisements are not acceptable.